 Estimated Final Price: $1160-$1290

 A $1200 gaming rig provides high-end graphical performance, a simple CPU upgrade path, and enough budget room for premium parts across the board.
-At $1,200, you’re able to have a wide array of high-end parts available to you.
+In the $1200 range, you’re able to have a wide array of high-end parts available to you.

-The RTX 3070 combined with the i5-12400F CPU is a great combination that will do very well at ultra settings with any AAA title.
+The RX 7800 XT combined with the i5-13400F CPU is a great combination that will do very well at ultra settings with any AAA title.

 At this price point and configuration, you won’t be able to overclock the CPU.
-But the i5-12400F is going to stand the test of time, more than long enough to the point where it’d be time for an upgrade.
-With that said, whenever you’d deem it necessary, it’s an easy upgrade path for the upcoming generation.
+But the i5-13400F is going to stand the test of time, more than long enough to the point where it’d be time for an upgrade.
+With that said, whenever you’d deem it necessary, it’s an easy upgrade path to follow with this current Intel platform.

-With performance like this, you’ll also be able to have solid performance at 1440p if that’s a resolution you’d be interested in seeing with any game!
+With performance like this, you’ll also be able to have solid performance at 4K resolution if that’s what you’d be interested in seeing with any game!

-If you are looking for a rig that can handle most AAA titles at 100+ FPS with max settings and 1080p resolution without any overclocking in mind, then this is the build you should put together!
+If you are looking for a rig that can handle today’s AAA titles at 100+ FPS with max settings at 1080p and 70+ at 1440p without any overclocking in mind, then this is the type of build you should consider going with!

 How To Build This $1200 Gaming PC